VGV U70: Powertrain

 The VGV U70 is powered by a 1.5 liter inline-four turbo engine producing 156Ps and 115 kW, with the engine mated to either a 6-speed manual gearbox or a 6-speed automatic gearbox.

 VGV U75 Plus

 The U75 Plus is a sportier and more premium variant of the U70 featuring slightly redesigned exterior details and a more powerful powertrain.
 The U75 Plus is powered by a 2.0-litre turbo engine mated to an 8-speed automatic transmission developing 224 hp and 385N·m.

 VGV VX7

 The VGV VX7 is a sport utility truck or ute variant of the U75 Plus featuring the same front end design and powertrain.
 A version of the VX7 equipped with a slantback rear cover was also unveiled at the same time dubbed the "Pet's First Class" edition.
 The VX7 has a top speed of 196 kilometers per hour.
-The cargo bed dimensions are 1114mm by 1438mm by 588mm and is capable of a 330 kg tent carrying capacity.
+The cargo bed dimensions are 1114 mm by 1438 mm by 588 mm and it is capable of a 330 kg tent carrying capacity.

+In 2024, the VX7 was introduced to the Cambodian market rebadged as the GTV Krusar (Krusar meaning "family" in Khmer) by GTV Motor Cambodia.
+The Cambodian version retained the VX7’s body and mechanicals, including a 2.0‑litre turbocharged petrol engine paired with an 8‑speed automatic transmission, and was marketed as a dual‑cab pickup aimed at local buyers.
+Standard features include LED headlights and taillights, a multifunction touchscreen infotainment system, leather‑trimmed seating, a 360‑degree camera, electronic parking brake with auto‑hold, and multiple advanced driver‑assistance systems.
+At launch, pricing in Cambodia was set at US$27,999 for the "Half" option and US$29,999 for the "Full" option for local buyers, while export prices were US$35,500 and US$37,900 respectively.